andreykask4/StockForecasting/README.md

 In this project we implemented:

-parser and NLP which label news for training in the model.
+For technical analysis: parser and NLP model, which labels news for training.

-Models Implemented: LSTM, Prophet, Random Forest.
+For technical analysis: LSTM, Prophet, Random Forest.

+Combined model to predict stock closing price based on news and technical analysis.

-For futher info check folders
+For futher info check folders.